oseintow/laravel-vue-blog/README.md

     Go to `resources->js->plugins->vue-authentication.js` and update the facebook and google client ids

-7. This project uses Laravel Passport for generating access tokens.
+7. This project uses Laravel Passport to generate access tokens.
 Run command below to install passport

     ```